Last Updated on October 14, 2024 by Kittredge Cherry

 Resources on the queer Joseph of Genesis

-The new icon of Joseph at the top of this post was created by Matthew, a practicing Roman Catholic whose artwork appears at Queer Catholic Icons on Instagram as @queer.catholic.icons.
+The icon of Joseph at the top of this post was created by Matthew, a practicing Roman Catholic whose artwork appears at Queer Catholic Icons on Instagram as @queer.catholic.icons.
 “Joseph’s gender non-conformity and othered-ness is clear throughout Joseph’s story, attributes that make Joseph beloved by LGBTQ people of faith.
 I depicted Joseph standing in the desert, the place where we meet with God, and wearing a multicolored garment,” Matthew wrote.

 There are many books, artworks, articles and videos that provide more queer insights into Joseph.